 Lean Manufacturing is a systematic method of trying to eliminate waste in the manufacturing process.
 It was originated in the Japanese manufacturing industry, specifically the Toyota Production System.
 The idea is to identify and steadily eliminate waste by redesigning work cells and improving the flow of work through the production process.
 The goal is cost … Continue reading Lean Manufacturing Principles Saves Money & Eliminates Waste

 Tier 1 & Tier 2 suppliers refer primarily to suppliers of the automotive industry.
 A Tier 1 supplier supplies products (usually parts) directly to an OEM.
 The difference, then, is that a Tier 2 supplier supplies products to a Tier 1 supplier (who then supplies the parts to an OEM).
 In some cases a parts … Continue reading What is the difference between a Tier 1 and Tier 2 supplier?

 OEM stands for Original Equipment Manufacturer.
 An OEM is a company that originally manufactures and sells product directly to the consumer market.
-Chevrolet and Apple would be two examples of large OEM’s.
-In the automotive industry an OEM would be a term used for replacement parts manufactured by the original manufacturer.
-Some people would consider … Continue reading What is an OEM?
+Chevrolet and Apple would be two examples of large OEM’s that manufacture OEM parts.
+In the automotive industry an OEM would be a term used for replacement parts manufactured by the original manufacturer. … Continue reading What is an OEM?

 The 6.0 earthquake in the San Francisco Bay area left many engineers contemplating how to better reinforce pallet racks to help prevent future catastrophes.
 For many years now local building officials throughout the United States have had seismic requirements on pallet rack and shelving in warehouses.
 Some customers thought it was an inconvenience or a … Continue reading 6.0 Earthquake Exposes Faulty Pallet Rack Design